Natemen96/ECEMasterProject/README.md

 Learned more about data analysis from exploring data and results from DL/ML training.

-Learned about networkx and it's capabilities for graph theory related for project.
+Learned about networkx and it's capabilities for graph theory related for projects.

-Learned more about making reinforcement learning environment and agents.
+Learned more about making reinforcement learning environments and agents.

-Learned a bit more about data scraping as I need to scrap blackout data during the [Texas Blackout](https://en.wikipedia.org/wiki/2021_Texas_power_crisis)
+Learned more about data scraping as I needed to scrap blackout data during the [Texas Blackout](https://en.wikipedia.org/wiki/2021_Texas_power_crisis)

 Learned how to make a gif using images in python.